snowdj/bradonomics.github.io/_posts/2014-01-01-baseline-report-december-2013.md

 ---
 layout: article
-title: Monthly Expense Report for Chiang Mai Thailand - December 2013
+title: December 2013 Expense Report for Chiang Mai Thailand
 headline: Baseline Report December 2013
-modified: 2014-01-01
+modified:
 excerpt: Is it possible to live in Chiang Mai Thailand for $500 per month?
 Check out the Baseline Report and find out.
 category: Baseline Report
 tags: []